Particle Swarm Optimization based on Novelty Search: Experimental Result and Analysis

 \textit{Group A: Umimodal and Simple Multimodal Functions:}

 1. Sphere Function

 2. Rosenbrock's Function

 The first function is quite easy to solve and no need to discuss any detail here.
 But the second function is a multimodal function.
-We put this Rosenbrock's function here in Group A because it is simple mutimodal function.
-Most of the algorithms which solve Sphere function can also solve Rosenbrock's function.
+We put this Rosenbrock's function here in Group A because it is a simple mutimodal function.
+Most of the algorithms which solve Sphere function can also solve Rosenbrock's function. \textit{Group B:Unrotated Multimodal Functions:}